cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/index.md

 <SSLforSaaSDefinition/>

-For example, a customer may want to use their “vanity” domain `app.customer.com` to point to an application hosted on your Cloudflare zone `service.saas.com`.
+For example, a customer may want to use their vanity domain `app.customer.com` to point to an application hosted on your Cloudflare zone `service.saas.com`.
 Issuing certificates requires minimal interaction from your customer to add a CNAME from their custom hostname to your domain.
 Once the CNAME is added, a single API call to issue an SSL for SaaS certificate initiates domain validation with a Certificate Authority (CA) and issuance of two SSL certificates:

 - an SHA-2/ECDSA